hyperlexus/blueshellbot2/README.md

 5. you can add new commands by adding a new command in the MiscCog.py file and following the rough structure of what I did.\
 If you know what you're doing, you'll figure it out.\
 The reason I'm adding this is that new commands will automatically be added to the `b.help` output.
+6. "Pizza Romani" only works when (boolean or):<br>
+    &ensp;&ensp;&ensp;- The user is NOT in the server defined in the config<br>
+    &ensp;&ensp;&ensp;- The user has the role defined in the config<br>
+    &ensp;&ensp;&ensp;- The user is sending a dm (currently broken)
+7. "Pizza Romani"'s compiler and syntax is a little finnicky.

 Enjoy! :D